Skip to Content

 11. Top with powdered sugar or whipped cream if desired.

-How do I store applesauce cake?
+How do I store this easy applesauce cake recipe?

 This applesauce cake will keep at room temperature for up to 5 days.
 However, if you live in a hot and humid climate, keep the cake in the refrigerator.
 It will last up to a week in the fridge.